ujjwalofficial102/amazon-clone/README.md

 # amazon-clone
-this is my first clone of amazon.com
+This is my first clone of amazon.com